e2b-dev/llm-code-interpreter/README.md

 - Install programs via terminal

 ## Installation
-There are two options
+There are two ways:
-- Wait for OpenAI to approve our plugin in their store
+1. Wait for OpenAI to approve our plugin in their store
-- Have developer access to ChatGPT plugins and install the plugin by following [this](https://github.com/openai/plugins-quickstart#setup-locally).
+2. Have developer access to ChatGPT plugins and install the plugin by following [this](https://github.com/openai/plugins-quickstart#setup-locally).

 ## Usage examples
 > Install youtube-dl and use it to download this video https://www.youtube.com/watch?v=jNQXAC9IVRw